JVChermak/Leaving_California/README.md

 **Anything the team would have done differently**
 - models benifits
 - models limitations

+## Dashbooard
+Link to dashboard (or link to video of dashboard demonstration)

 ## Presentation
 The presentation can be found in [Google Slides](https://docs.google.com/presentation/d/14h7wNLqN1Vh8AVsPMiOpv18YU4jbhMqiKdh0yhPtdns/edit?usp=sharing)